starleaf-luna/pokestars-gen2/WIP.md

 This file represents what needs to be done.

-- complete starter event (currently softlocks)

-- add most of the storyline (currently mirrors Pokemon Crystal, aside from the areas in New Bark Town)
+- add most of the storyline (currently mirrors Pokémon Crystal, aside from the areas in New Bark Town)

 - add the Jirachi events (remember: don't make Jirachi talk in English)